xaviermerino/ECE2551-SoftHardDesign/MorseBeeper/README.md

    * **Message Counter**: Keeps track the number of messages stored in the EEPROM.
 May hold values from 0 to 20.

 3. **Offsets:** There is one offset entry in the EEPROM.
 According to the memory table above, the base address for the messages (or the address for the first message) is `174`.
 By adding an offset to this base address we can obtain the position of any message element relative to the first one.
-The offset entry (0x434) can store up to 8-bits of information allowing you to traverse from location `174` all the way to location `429`.
+The offset entry can store up to 8-bits of information allowing you to traverse from location `174` all the way to location `429`.
 This is useful to point to the next location available for saving a message.

 4. **Contact Objects:** The EEPROM stores up to 10 contact objects.
 These objects are 15 bytes long and contain the contact's name and radio's UUID.
 The object located at address `003` contains information regarding the node and is set during configuration time.
 Since we only have room for ten contacts, additional contacts must not be allowed.
 See the `Contact` class for more information.

 5. **Message Objects:** The EEPROM stores up to 20 message objects.
 These objects are 13 bytes long and contain information on the sender, the receiver, the payload, and the payload's length.
-Since we only have room for twenty messages in the given design, we may need to reuse EEPROM locations if we receive more than twnety messages.
+Since we only have room for twenty messages in the given design, we may need to reuse EEPROM locations if we receive more than twenty messages.
 See the `Message` class for more information.

 You will be implementing the `Memory` class that handles writing and reading data to the EEPROM.
 A template is provided below.